1. Home

 Indications

-Fractures with minor malocclusion readily correctable with maxillary disimpaction and manipulation, and not grossly mobile after repositioning may be treated closed.
+Fractures with minor malocclusions readily correctable with maxillary disimpaction, completion of the fracture and manipulation, and those stable after repositioning may be treated closed.

-Patients with malocclusion unable to have general anesthesia can be treated by application of arch bars and elastic traction.
+Patients with malocclusion who cannot have general anesthesia can be treated by applying arch bars and elastic traction until the maxillary dentition reaches the desired occlusion.
+The occlusion is then stabilized with MMF until healing occurs.

 Treatment

-A closed reduction of the midface may be part of an emergency treatment to reduce bleeding.
-Other options to control bleeding may include nasal packing or placement of a nasal balloon.
-If these methods fail, an invasive radiologist may be able to assist in the thrombosis of bleeding vessels.
+A closed reduction of the midface may be part of an emergency treatment to stop bleeding.
+Other options to control bleeding may include nasal packing or placement of a nasal balloon, and anterior and/or posterior packing.
+If these methods fail, embolization via interventional radiology may be required.

 Postoperative positioning

-Keeping the patient’s head in an upright position both preoperatively and postoperatively may significantly improve periorbital edema and pain.
+Keeping the patient’s head in an upright position both preoperatively and postoperatively may significantly reduce periorbital edema and pain.

 Medication